Faculty & Staff

 PhD, Clark University

-Elora Halim Chowdhury is an Associate Professor of Women’s Studies, and Faculty Affiliate to the Asian Studies Program, and the Asian American Studies Program.
+Elora Halim Chowdhury is an associate professor of Women’s and Gender Studies, and a faculty affiliate to the Asian Studies Program, and the Asian American Studies Program.
 She received her PhD in Women’s Studies from Clark University, Massachusetts (2004).
 Her teaching and research interests include transnational feminisms, critical development studies, gendered violence and human rights advocacy with an emphasis on South Asia.
 She is the author of Transnationalism Reversed: Women Organizing Against Gendered Violence in Bangladesh (SUNY Press, 2011).
 Her book was awarded the National Women’s Studies Association Gloria Anzaldua book prize in 2012.

 She has published widely in peer-reviewed journals as well as in edited anthologies.
 These include venues such as Meridians: Feminism Race Transnationalism; International Feminist Journal of Politics; Women’s Studies International Forum; Gender, Place & Culture; Violence Against Women; Journal of Bangladesh Studies; Cultural Dynamics; Asian American Literary Review; Gender & Development; Human Rights Quarterly; Journal of Asian and African Studies.